mlochbaum/BQN/editors/README.md

 ### Mac

+There are two keyboard layouts: [one](https://github.com/mlochbaum/BQN/blob/master/editors/BQN.keylayout) enables BQN keys with the `Alt` modifier, and [another](https://github.com/mlochbaum/BQN/blob/master/editors/BQN_backslash.keylayout) uses the standard `\` prefix.

+To install:
-Copy the keyboard layout file `BQN.keylayout` to `~/Library/Keyboard Layouts/`.
+- Copy the appropriate `.keylayout` file to `~/Library/Keyboard Layouts/`.
-Navigate to System Preferences > Keyboard > Input Sources > + > Others > BQN.
+- Navigate to System Preferences > Keyboard > Input Sources > + > Others > BQN.
-Restart and then enable the BQN keyboard with System Preferences > Keyboard > Input Sources > BQN US.
+- Restart, then enable the BQN keyboard with System Preferences > Keyboard > Input Sources > BQN US.
-Don't copy `BQN.keylayout` directly to `/Library/Keyboard Layouts`, as this will silently fail.
+Don't use the root-based directory `/Library/Keyboard Layouts/` for the first step, as this will silently fail.

 ## Text editors